"Admire as much as you can. Most people do not admire enough."

 If he manages to put me down, declare me incompetent to recognize the different parts of an animal, then he is better than me, or at least equal, and then he doesn't have to listen to me, learn from me, take what I say seriously.
 1

-Killing off anyone to admire?
+Killing off anyone you could admire to fatten your ego?
 Awe is the opposite of that.
 Admiration is the opposite of that.

 That's why it's rare.

 No one to admire?
 Good.
-Then you must be good.
+Then you must be really good.
 Special.
 Deserving.
-As deserving as anyone.
+As deserving as anyone and more.

 Without ever earning it.